aruthrasathish/Aruthrasathishkumar/README.md

 ## 👋 About Me

 I’m a **Software Engineer focused on backend systems, distributed computing, and applied AI/ML**.
-I build real-time applications, investigate system performance, and connect AI capabilities to practical software workflows.
+I build event-driven backends and AI applications—from real-time ranking and voice processing to incident investigation and language-model research.

 Currently conducting **AI/ML research at American University** and seeking **early-career Software Engineer, AI Engineer, and ML Engineer roles**.

 <a name="projects"></a>

 ## 🚀 Featured Projects

 ### [WatchTower](https://github.com/aruthrasathish/Watchtower-MCP-server-for-incident-response)